louisstow/doc.sproute.io/reddit.md

 	{{ / }}
 	</ul>

 You'll notice some fields are being used that we didn't define!
-These are the in-built fields mentioned earlier.
+These are the built-in fields mentioned earlier.
 Every row will automatically store the date it was created and the username of the creator.

 We also use a handy tag called `ago` which will return the date in an approximate time from now (e.g. 5 hours ago).
 Notice the little colon ( `:` ) before the variable.
 It's a special syntax to evaluate the variable before processing the tag.
 This is because some tags require a variable and some require a value.
 Another syntax for this is `$(<variable>)`.